 How do you know so much about the different diets?

 Nutrition became a passion of mine while I was in school.
-I was in charge of selling dog food to all the staff and students in the vet school and would get lots of questions about which diet is best for certain things….my interest was piqued and the next 3 years were spent on researching foods, companies, etc. I am very focused on preventative medicine…preventing diseases and problems before they start, and a good diet with nutrition matched to the patient is the cornerstone of preventative medicine.
+I was in charge of selling dog food to all the staff and students in the vet school and would get lots of questions about which diet is best for certain things….my interest was piqued and the next 3 years were spent on researching foods, companies, etc. I am very focused on preventive medicine…preventing diseases and problems before they start, and a good diet with nutrition matched to the patient is the cornerstone of preventive medicine.

 Why is proper nutrition important for my dog and cat?

 Proper nutrition is the most important thing you can do for your pet.
 Talk to your veterinarian first before you choose a diet, as they will help you choose a diet tailored to your pet.
 Like people, every dog and cat is different and diets are not all the same.
 If your pet is on an appropriate diet, many problems such as kidney, cardiac, liver, and dental disease as well as hip dysplasia and obesity can be avoided as they age, helping many pets to live longer.

 This label says organic-that means this is a better food, right?